djalbat/juxtapose/README.md

 require('easyui-jsx');
 ```

 Once this is done, JSX can be used directly.
-All the examples can be found in the [documentation](https://djalbat.github.io/EasyUI-JSX/).

 ## Compiling from source